Bioconductor/bioconductor.org/content/news/bioc_3_12_release.md

 New Books
 =====================

-There are 2 new books in this release of Bioconductor.
+There are 2 online books in this release of Bioconductor.
+While the OSCA book has been around for a longer period of time than this release, this is the first release where the book is being hosted, built. and checked by the Bioconductor builders.

 - [OSCA](https://bioconductor.org/books/3.12/OSCA/) This is the website for "Orchestrating Single-Cell Analysis with Bioconductor", a book that teaches